osaxma/mid/README.md

 To have the ability to call the backend code from the frontend in a type safe manner and as simple as calling a function in pure Dart.

-In other words, MID is not intended to generate a REST API, but to generate an API server that can be easily used by a Dart or Flutter frontend.
+In other words, `mid` is not intended to generate a REST API, but to generate an API server that can be easily used by a Dart or Flutter frontend.

 ## Caveats
----

 ### Supported Classes
-Any class.
-MID will only expose the public methods of the given class and it'll not expose the ones for its super class(es).
+Any class. `mid` will only expose the public methods of the given class and it'll not expose the ones for its super class(es).

 ### Supported Return and Parameters Types

-While MID can convert any class to an API server, the types for return statement and parameters are limited to the following:
+While `mid` can convert any class to an API server, the types for return statement and parameters are limited to the following:
 - Basic Dart Types (`int`, `double`, `num`, `bool`, `String`, `DateTime`)
 - Serializable Classes that contains `toJson` method and `fromJson` factory constructors.
 - Iterables (i.e., `Map`, `Set`, `List`) of the Basic Types or Serializable Classes.